artogahr/lockne/code/DEVELOPMENT.md

 - The control plane that loads and manages eBPF programs
 - Can also be used as a library (`lib.rs`)
 - Modules:
-  - `config.rs` - Command-line parsing
+  - `config.rs` - Command-line parsing and subcommands
   - `loader.rs` - eBPF program loading and attachment
   - `logger.rs` - Logging from eBPF to userspace
+  - `runner.rs` - Process launching and lifecycle management
+  - `ui.rs` - TUI interface with live statistics
   - `main.rs` - Wires everything together

 **3. lockne-common** (Shared)